 - Ongoing Analytics, Testing and Optimization

 Do your homework beforehand to begin pricing.
+Setting a daily budget (or weekly, monthly, etc.) can help you pace yourself and stay within your allotted ad spend.
 Track expenses to improve your ability to stick with the budget.
 That’s how to create a Facebook ad that doesn’t break the bank.
 It delivers on its promises.

 2. Choose the Right Type of Ads